-Question 3: You say Christ is the truth, the way, and the life.
-It’s the testimony of the Holy Spirit, and It is definite.
-However, the words of some spiritual figures and Jesus’ apostles are recorded in the Bible.
-Is their expression God’s word or not?
-If what they expressed is really God’s word, aren’t they the truth, the way, and the life?
-In my view, there’s just no difference between the apostles’ words and the Lord Jesus’.
-They are also God’s words.
-Why are they not the truth, the way, and the life?
+Question 3: You say that Christ is the truth, the way, and the life.
+This is the Holy Spirit’s testimony and is unquestionable.
+But the Bible also has recorded the words of some great spiritual adepts and apostles of the Lord Jesus.
+Do their expressions count as God’s word?
+If what they say also really counts as God’s word, then are they not also the truth, the way, and the life?
+As far as I can tell, there’s no difference between their words and those of the Lord Jesus, all count as God’s word.
+Why don’t they count as the truth, the way, and the life?

 from the movie script of The Mystery of Godliness